JohnSnowLabs/spark-nlp/docs/_posts/galiph/2022-01-06-ner_deid_generic_de.md

 ## Description

 Named Entity recognition annotator allows for a generic model to be trained by utilizing a deep learning algorithm (Char CNNs - BiLSTM - CRF - word embeddings) inspired on a former state of the art model for NER: Chiu & Nicols, Named Entity Recognition with Bidirectional LSTM, CNN.
-Deidentification NER is a Named Entity Recognition model that annotates German text to find protected health information that may need to be deidentified.
-It was trained with in-house annotations detects 7 entities.
+Deidentification NER is a Named Entity Recognition model that annotates German text to find protected health information (PHI) that may need to be deidentified.
+It was trained with in-house annotations and detects 7 entities.

 ## Predicted Entities